 From the National Water Model (Hourly Forecast) item details we learn that the layer presents a time-enabled model from the National Weather Service that forecasts streamflow volume and velocity for the entire United States.
 The model predicts the flow in every river reach of the National Hydrography Dataset.

 Note that the layer is time enabled, so a time slider appears that you can use to explore the hourly forecasts.

 Step 8 — Adjust the layer order to draw the gauges on top of the streams.
 In Layers, grab the Live Stream Gauges layer and drag and drop it above the National Water Model layer.

 The flood map

-Using the time slider you can (a) play or pause the animation, (b) step forwards or backwards in time intervals, or (c) adjust time settings to set the playback speed, time span, and time display.
+Using the time slider you can (a) play or pause the animation, (b) adjust the time slider interval, (c) step forwards or backwards in time intervals, or (d) open Time slider options to adjust time settings to set the playback speed, time span, and time display.

 Click a stream to identify it and view forecast flow and deviation from normal flow for the time period selected using the time slider.

 Click a stream gauge to learn more about the current flow and status.
 Click the image in the pop-up to view the graph.

 Experiment with different basemaps to see which you like best.
 You can alter layer transparency and symbols to emphasize the content you want.
 Add other related layers from Living Atlas to add additional context.